Wait what… you still need good consequences?!

 Even if you were perfect at communicating, “You are safe, loved, and called and capable,” your kids would still sometimes choose to do the wrong thing.
 Because they’re not perfect, and neither are you.

 The “Correct” level of the Framework is where our kids get to reckon with the reality of making mistakes, learning grace, and doing our best to make things right again.

 First, learn the art of using consequences.

 Sign up for our practical, grace-filled newsletter and download the Consequences That Actually Work ebook free.

 Our latest on correcting your children

 “Mom, whenever I clean, you just notice what I missed or didn’t do good enough!”
-I can still remember one of my kids saying that, and how discouraging it was to me.
+I still remember one of my kids saying that and how discouraging it was.
 It was a reckoning moment.
-I didn’t want to be a critical parent.
-In my early years of parenting I felt totally stuck…
+I didn’t want to be a critical parent, but I didn’t know how to stop being so critical.
+In my early…

 How to respond wisely when your child is lying